ovanderzee/onscreenness/README.md

 The collect method may be called several times to build up the collection.

-Elements covered by a query in the collection can be exclude with an alternative query.
+Elements covered by a query in the collection can be excluded with an alternative query:

     onScreenness.exclude('.paragraph.emphasis');
+    onScreenness.exclude('#that-paragraph');

-CSS selectors added to the collection can be removed.
+CSS selectors added to the collection can be removed:

-    onScreenness.collect('#myElement');
+    onScreenness.remove('#myElement');

-The element collection can also be emptied.
+All specified queries can be removed:

     onScreenness.reset();